Code of Procedure for Appeals to the Senate Appeals Committee

 Time within which an appeal is to be lodged and late appeals

-28.3.1 Where an appeal lies against a decision of the College Appeals Committee in terms of §28.4.1, the appeal or an intimation of intention to appeal shall be submitted in writing to the Head of Senate Office at firstname.lastname@example.org for the attention of the Senior Senate Assessor for Academic Appeals, within 10 working days of the intimation to the student of the decision against which the student is appealing.
+28.3.1 Where an appeal lies against a decision of the College Appeals Committee in terms of §28.4.1, the appeal or an intimation of intention to appeal shall be submitted in writing to email@example.com for the attention of the Senior Senate Assessor for Academic Appeals, within 10 working days of the intimation to the student of the decision against which the student is appealing.
 Where an intention to appeal is submitted, the full appeal (all paperwork) shall be submitted within 20 working days of the date of the letter intimating the intention to appeal.

-28.3.3 The timescale of 10 working days to intimate an intention to appeal combined with 20 working days to submit an appeal is designed to provide sufficient time for preparation of the appeal.
-Appellants are responsible for ensuring that arrangements such as; consultations with representatives, and data requests made under Data Protection or Freedom of Information legislation, are initiated at the beginning of the process.
-In considering any request from an appellant for an extension to the normal timescale for submission of an appeal, the timeliness of the appellant's own actions will be taken into account.
+28.3.2 The timescale of 10 working days to intimate an intention to appeal combined with 20 working days to submit an appeal is designed to provide sufficient time for preparation of the appeal.
+Students are responsible for ensuring that arrangements such as: consultations with representatives, and data requests made under Data Protection or Freedom of Information legislation, are initiated at the beginning of the process.
+In considering any request from a studentfor an extension to the normal timescale for submission of an appeal, the timeliness of the student’s own actions will be taken into account.

 28.3.4 An application for extension of time for submitting an appeal, or an intimation to appeal, shall not be granted unless the Senior Senate Assessor for Academic Appeals or their deputy, is satisfied that the student was precluded from intimating the appeal within 10 working days or appealing within 20 working days of intimating an intention to appeal, as a result of serious illness or other circumstances which are both exceptional and relevant to the appeal.

-28.3.5 A letter of appeal or other documents required for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by the Head of Senate Office; and any letter or document sent to any person including the student in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted.
+28.3.5 A letter of appeal or other documents required for the consideration of an appeal shall be treated as having been given or sent on the day that it is received by email@example.com; and any letter or document sent to any person including the student in connection with the appeal shall, if sent to the person's last notified address, be treated as having been given or sent on the day that it was posted or emailed.

 28.4 Grounds for Appeal